 That usually necessitates identifying the project stakeholders and making sure they all share the same perception of what the project is and agree on the business case – the problem that the project is trying to solve.
 It’s during project initiation phase too that you decide whether it is feasible to deliver the business case.
 As a project manager, you will need to conduct adequate research to determine the goals of the project, and then propose a solution to achieve them.
 Once approved, you move on to the next phase.

-Key steps for initiating a project:
+Key project management steps for initiating a project:

 - Make a Project Charter – What is the vision, objective, and goals of this project?